Uclusion/uclusion-blog/_posts/2021-09-13-goldilocks-methodology.md

 scripture then the choice of in office participation is daunting.
 Nor does watching papa and mama bear big companies communications decisions necessarily tell you what is right for you.

-However, I think that our industry has overall over-estimated the cost of process experimentation.
-My previous employer starting successfully experimenting with remote work long before the pandemic.
-Some communications process experiments that are easy to run:
+However, I think that our industry over-estimates the cost of process experimentation.
+My previous employer successfully experimented with remote work long before the pandemic.
+Some easy communications process experiments:
 * Try different communications tools for a hack-a-thon
 * Run a parallel process for technical debt instead of a retro
 * "Just right" size your backlog and the amount each item is specified